Manage sessions

 Manage sessions to allow your users to securely access your application, without needing to reauthenticate for every request.
 This provides a better identity experience with no cost to security (see Session management).

-There are many ways to implement sessions, which may depend on factors like if the app is highly secure.
-This describes only one example, which includes the basic tasks you'll need to do as part of any session management flow you create.
+There are many ways to implement sessions, which may depend on factors like whether the app is highly secure.
+This describes only one example of a session lifecycle, which includes the basic tasks you'll need to do as part of any session management flow you create.
 See Session cookie for security recommendations for creating a session cookie.

-When a user requests to login, create a new session by authenticating the user using our Authentication API.
-Regardless of authentication method, an access token and refresh token are returned.
-For example:
+When a user requests to login, create a new session by authenticating the user using our Authentication APIs.
+Regardless of authentication method, Mosaic returns an access token and refresh token (if offline_access

 {